• Skip to primary navigation

 If you can get to 30 times your annual expenses, technically, that is enough for you to live off – forever.

 If you’re interested in the concept of FI/RE and want to mingle and exchange ideas with like-minded people, we have a Facebook group hERE.
-To those that have already achieved FI/RE, please do join us and share your journey.
+To those that have already achieved FI/RE, please join us and share your journey.

 As always, Facebook and Instagram.
 Keep up to date and help support the blog by following and sharing.
 Thank you!